yair-hamo/MS-Teams-XSS/README.md

 I worked on this exploit for couple of days, and was trying to understand teams' Electron backend messaging protocol and vulnerabilities.
 I reverse engineered their source code from the ASAR file and tried to find an interesting holes.
 I managed to do many things such as changing the window dimentions, downloading files, and more.
 But still not to perform a real RCE.
-Then came the happy ending, when Microsoft fixed the issue on their new version of Teams.
+Then came the happy ending, when Microsoft fixed the issue on their new version of Teams, before I sent them my findings.